MicrosoftDocs/PowerShell-Docs/dsc/scriptResource.md

 ### SetScript

-You should define the `SetScript` script block to modify the node.
+The `SetScript` modifies the node to enfore the desired state.
 It is called by DSC if the `TestScript` script block returns `$false`.
 The `SetScript` should have no return value.

 ## Examples